kyberdrb/windows_backup/README.md

 ## Task scheduling

-- with opened powershell window
+TODO add guide how to add a new backup task in `Task Scheduler` in Windows

-- as current user
+- as current user - without elevated priviledges - priviledges will be requested at runtime

 ## Sources - Task Scheduler